kevinpinscoe/how-I-make-books/README.md

 Markdown does not really have include statements so this is the way I have sorted it out.

-There are many other tools out there to solve this problem such as https://github.com/knennigtri/merge-markdown but tis works for my simple needs.
+There are many other tools out there to solve this problem such as https://github.com/knennigtri/merge-markdown but this works for my simple needs.

 The result is a PDF in the root directory /mybooks/[book-name].